dikortis/LetsTalkETC/Episodes/Episode_6.md

-your point will it drive future users and speculators away who might be trying to find like a store value for this thing potentially yes okay now does it increase or decrease if you shove more supply closer to now closer to the start and spreading it out over time okay that
+your point will it drive future users and speculators away who might be trying to find like a store value for this thing potentially yes now does it increase or decrease if you shove more supply closer to now closer to the start and spreading it out over time okay that